benmvp/zero-to-react-minishop/src/01-jsx/README.md

 ### 2. Create a component

 Extract the JSX markup for the Giphy search result card into a `Result` component and pass the variables as props to `<Result />`.

-## 🧠 Elaboration & Feedback

-After you're done with the exercise and before jumping to the next step, please fill out the [elaboration & feedback form](https://docs.google.com/forms/d/e/1FAIpQLScRocWvtbrl4XmT5_NRiE8bSK3CMZil-ZQByBAt8lpsurcRmw/viewform?usp=pp_url&entry.1671251225=Zero+to+React+with+Hooks+Minishop&entry.1984987236=Step+1+-+JSX+and+Components).
-It will help seal in what you've learned.

 ## 📕 Resources